-Return to work programs often require modifying tasks or work sites to accommodate injured employees.
-These unexpected costs are a good investment for two reasons.
-First, they keep injured employees productive during recovery.
-Second, they can keep a company from losing experienced employees.
+Return-to-work programs often require modifying tasks or work sites to accommodate injured employees.
+These unexpected costs are a good investment for two reasons: first, they keep injured employees productive during recovery, and second, they can keep a company from losing experienced employees.

-Communication should be a vital component of your return to work program.
-There should be solid communication between you, your injured employee and health care providers about the employee's recovery.
+Communication should be a vital component of any return-to-work program.
+There should be solid communication between you, your injured employee, and healthcare providers about the employee's recovery.
 Supervisors should demonstrate their concern by keeping in touch with an injured employee.
 The goal is to get an injured employee back to work and feeling positive about their recovery.
 It's important to keep in mind that recovery periods vary; returning an injured employee too soon might undermine their recovery.

 Design alternative work to fit recovering workers' circumstances.
 Modify an existing job, reduce the hours of an existing job, or combine tasks from several jobs.
 Alternative work can be full- or part-time, but should only last until the injured worker is released to the original job.

 Tell other employees about the return-to-work process as part of their regular training.
 Coach workers who are going to be working with a recovering employee.
 Let them know what the recovering worker's duties are, how long the assignment will last, and how they are expected to help the recovering worker.